 Senator Sanders.

-This will cost about $45 billion, not $60 trillion.
+Ours will cost about $45 billion, not $60 trillion.

-I would like to program.
+I would like to programme.

-Senator Sanders, We would like to bring Mr. Steyer in on this conversation.
+Senator Sanders, we would like to bring Mr. Steyer in on this conversation.

 Mr. Steyer, please.

-I was talking about all your programs.
+You talk about all your programs.

-We start with Sharon in Chicago.
+All right, we start with Sharon in Chicago.

 Sharon, hi, how are you?